 How to make Colombian coffee

-There are plenty of methods online that promise to teach you Colombian style coffee with… khem, instant coffee, weird coffee, bat shit coffee, and many other types of coffee.
+There are plenty of methods online that promise to teach you Colombian style coffee with… khem, instant coffee, weird coffee, donkey poop coffee, and many other types of coffee.

 There are two methods to be most recommended when it comes to brewing Colombian coffee: